-FUNGUS GNATS OR SCIARID FLIES -
+FUNGUS GNATS OR SCIARID FLIES - or

-Are small brown flies that lay their eggs on the surface of the compost.
+sciarid flies, as they are also know, are small brown flies that lay their eggs on the surface of the compost.
 They aren't harmful to the plant but are a nuisance.
 They love wet soil so make sure you allow your plants to dry out a little between waterings.
 Adding a layer of grit, sand, pebbles or bark on top of the compost will also stop the flies from being able to lay their eggs, interrupting their life-cycle.
 It is important to check plants regularly so you catch infestation early and separate plants to prevent spreading.

 Check underneath the leaves and in crevices, as well as the potting mix.
-A sure sign that your plant has a sap-sucking pest is the presence of honeydew, a sticky substance on the leaves.
+A sure sign that your plant has a sap-sucking pest is the presence of honeydew, a black sticky substance on the leaves.